CHICKEN STOCK & BONE BROTH. Two healthy staple recipes!

 Cooked bones

-I am sure you have had leftover cooked bones, say after a roast or wing night?
-Instead of tossing these bones, rinse off any sauces and store in the freezer until ready to make stock.
-We generally make stock after roasting a whole bird, since this conveniently produces a whole carcass.
+Have you ever had leftover cooked bones, like after a roast or wing night?
+Instead of discarding them, rinse off any sauces and freeze them until you're ready to make stock.
+We usually prepare stock after roasting a whole bird, as this conveniently provides an entire carcass.

 Stove-top Chicken Stock